| The following is the complete

 it.
 I will post the result no later than next weekend, although, like

 I said, the results were somewhat different than what I expected.
+That's the problem with being a scientist; the

 ethics of reporting values which are apparently biased without attempting